Client SDKs

 We do provide an official client SDK for the fulfillmenttools platform (which is in beta status), and you can generate a client yourself using third party tools.

-The official fulfillmenttools client SDK in TypeScript is now available on GitHub and npm and can be used wherever you can run JavaScript.
+The official fulfillmenttools client SDK in TypeScript is now available on and and can be used wherever you can run JavaScript.

 The TypeScript SDK is open source, and it is licensed under the MIT License.
 This means that you can use it in your own projects, and you can contribute to its development.